icclab/gpd/README.md

-Branch currently contains WIP demo for Tiago robot.
+Branch currently contains WIP demo for Tiago robot and demos for Niryo arm.
 For Fetch demo version please use the **fetch-demo** branch.
 The **paper-devel** branch contains demo used for the paper.